KennethManzi1/8-week-SQL-Challenge/Case 7 Balanced Tree Clothing Co/C. Product Analysis.md

 ### 9. What is the total transaction “penetration” for each product? (hint: penetration = number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions)

+- As mentioned by Danny Ma, we can get the Penetration by getting the number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions.
+The penetration formula is displayed in the query below

 ````sql
 SELECT pd.product_id, pd.product_name,
 ROUND(CAST (COUNT(sls.txn_id) AS FLOAT)/ (SELECT COUNT(DISTINCT txn_id) FROM saless), 2) AS [Penetration]